Azdaroth/Azdaroth.github.io/source/_posts/2014-09-17-rails-useful-patterns.markdown

 <p>The <code>UsersController</code> is responsible here for control flow, form aggregates and validates data and <code>User::Registration</code> does some domain business logic and assumes it operates on valid data.
 Looks and feels great, it's easy to test and the responsibilities are clear.
 I also inject some dependencies in the constructor of <code>User::Registration</code> to make it even more testable and extensible.</p>

-<p>The only problem with such an approach is lack of compatibility or difficulty with customizations with some gems (like <code>inherited_resources</code>).
-But gems shouldn't force you to write code in a particular way and it would be probably better to give up on them and enjoy clean code.</p>
+<p>The only problem with such an approach is lack of compatibility or difficulties with customization with some gems (like <code>inherited_resources</code>).
+But gems shouldn't force you to write code in a particular way and it would be probably better to give up on them and enjoy a clean code.</p>

 <h2>Create flexible service objects with listeners</h2>